 Flinders Street Station upgrade

 Melbourne’s iconic Flinders Street Station is nearing the end of a $100 million-dollar upgrade to ensure that our city landmark is protected for current and future generations.
-Works are due for completion by early 2018.
+Works are due for completion by mid-2020.

-The Flinders Street Station Upgrade is being delivered in two programs: repair and restoration to the main administration building, and works to improve the passenger experience including improved flow and amenities.
+The Flinders Street Station Upgrade is being delivered in two programs: repair and restoration to the main administration building, and works to improve the passenger experience including improved passenger traffic flow and amenities.

 Flinders Street Station original colours and façade repairs